At many companies, it can feel as if there are 100 miles between sales and marketing.

 You will also need:

-- Average sales cycle
+- The average sales cycle length

-- # marketing-generated leads that became customers / # marketing-generated leads = lead to customer close %
+- # marketing-generated leads that became customers ÷ # marketing-generated leads = lead-to-customer close %

-- Revenue from closed customers / # of marketing-generated leads that became customers = sales deal size
+- Revenue from closed customers ÷ # of marketing-generated leads that became customers = sales deal size

 - Total revenue closed from marketing-generated leads / total revenue closed = % revenue from marketing-generated leads